How Brands Can Reach New Audiences With Micro-Influencers

 What Are Micro-Influencers?

-Collaborating with a digital influencer to create sponsored posts, photos, or videos is now one of the most trusted and effective ways for brands to reach consumers.
+UPDATE January 29, 2019 — Collaborating with a digital influencer to create sponsored content is now one of the most trusted and effective strategies for brands to reach consumers.
 According to a survey conducted by Augure, 84% of companies plan on working with a social media star in the next year, while 81% of brands that currently use influencers as part of their marketing strategies claim they were satisfied with campaign results.

 As the influencer marketing industry grows and evolves, however, many brands are finding that partnering with smaller, niche-focused "micro-influencers" may sometimes yield higher levels of engagement and better returns for brands.

 Marketing with micro-influencers comes with unique pros and cons.
 Though micro-influencers are often less expensive than traditional macro-influencers who have between 500,000 and 1 million followers, brands must partner with a larger amount of micro-influencers to achieve the same reach.

 Provided the campaign goals and audiences are a good fit for micro-influencer marketing, there are a number of ways that brands can partner with micro-influencers to promote a product, service, or the brand itself.
 Through sponsored posts, product placement, event coverage, and more, brands can reach specific, engaged audiences.

 Micro-influencers typically specialize in a single niche or topic and build their followings around that niche.
 Fashion, beauty, photography, and travel are among the most popular, but here are the top 10 micro-influencers to follow before they get huge.